 Below is a table that compares the stopping distances for cars and trucks travelling at the same speed:

 |Vehicle Speed||Stopping distance||(metres)|

-Bear in mind these distances are calculated in optimal conditions.
-Add wet or slippery surfaces into the mix and the vehicle needs longer stopping distances.
+Bear in mind that these distances are calculated in optimal conditions.
+Add wet or slippery surfaces into the mix, and the vehicle needs longer stopping distances.
 If a vehicle strays onto loose gravel at the side of the road, an inexperienced driver can lose control.

 Know your blind spots